Our New Campus and the

 Our current facilities were designed by award-winning architects Reader + Swartz specifically to promote learning and collaboration, and they look more like a technology startup than a traditional school.
 Small classrooms surround a central co-working space where every student has his own workspace.
 We are experts in classroom instruction and engagement so our facilities are focused on academics.
 For lunch and physical education, we leave campus.

-As we are now approaching capacity in our current location, and continue to grow, we have begun plans for a stand-alone building and small campus.
+As we are now approaching capacity in our current location, and continue to grow, we have begun construction on a stand-alone building and small campus.
 Our current space works perfectly for most purposes, but we would like to add some more room to do great things.
-We are purchasing land in old Ashburn, to restore the 1892 African American schoolhouse on the site, and to build a state-of-the-art building that reflects the history of the site while modeling how learning spaces should be designed.
+We purchased land in Ashburn, adjacent to the historic Ashburn Colored School which we recently finished rehabilitating, and are creating a state-of-the-art building that reflects the history of the site while modeling how learning spaces should be designed.
 This new building will permit us to continue as a small school primarily focused on academics, while giving us more room for lab sciences, a maker space, an outdoor garden, and outdoor sports.

 Below is the design of our new school by our architects Reader + Swartz.
 We aim to build the most environmentally responsible, healthy, and innovative school space in the county, to create a model of secondary education.